 We very strongly recommend this apple variety for any size of garden in the UK.
 For smaller gardens and container growing we think it's possibly the best variety ever.

 It has all the flavour of a Cox's Orange Pippin but almost none of the pest and disease problems.
 If you want a relatively compact apple tree which very reliably crops each year with the minimum of attention then Sunset has to be number one on your list.
 Click here for our full description of the Sunset apple variety.

 BE WARY OF THESE APPLE TREE VARIETIES!

 The apple trees mentioned below are ones which we do not recommend growing in the UK even though they are firm favourites at the supermarkets.

-Very popular in the supermarkets but Braeburn needs too much sunshine to be a sensible proposition for almost all parts of the UK
+Very popular in the supermarkets but Braeburn needs too much sunshine to be a sensible proposition for many parts of the UK.

 Not really a variety of apple tree, rather it is a brand based on the variety Cripps Pink.
 It takes far too long to mature for UK weather where there is neither the required warmth nor the sun for much of the year.
 Click here for our full description of the Pink Lady brand and the Cripps Pink variety.

 Again, this is the sales name of an apple not a variety.
 Its real name is Scifresh and the apple trees are not available for sale to the amateur gardener.

 Pollination is the process by which apple trees (and other plants) produce